kellyjonbrazil/jc-packaging/README.md

 ![jc](https://github.com/kellyjonbrazil/jc-packaging/raw/master/images/jc-dig.png)

+> JC is [now available](https://galaxy.ansible.com/community/general) as an Ansible filter plugin in the `community.general` Collection!

 `jc` JSONifies the output of dozens of commands and file-types.
 For more information, please see the project on [GitHub](https://github.com/kellyjonbrazil/jc).

 Release notes can be found [here](https://blog.kellybrazil.com/category/jc-news/).